techthinking-io/flowbdd/docs/articles/README-spring.md

       <scope>test</scope>
    </dependency>
    ```
-2. Add `@ExtendWith(SmartReport.class)` to any class that you want to generate a report from.
+2. Add `@ExtendWith(FlowBdd.class)` to any class that you want to generate a report from.

 3. A link to the generated results and documentation is outputted in the console i.e.